Pioneering Sustainable Lithium

 Lithium Harvest Advantage

-Feedstock Produced water Continental brine / geothermal No drilling permits needed
+Feedstock Produced water Continental brine No drilling permits needed

 Project implementation time 12-15 months 5-7 years No asset acquisition